UKHomeOffice/hocs-audit/README.md

 [![CodeQL](https://github.com/UKHomeOffice/hocs-audit/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/UKHomeOffice/hocs-audit/actions/workflows/codeql-analysis.yml)

 This is the Home Office Correspondence Service (HOCS) auditing service.
 This service is designed to receive audit event messages from an SQS queue for persistent storage.
+It can also be run with the `extracts` profile to serve CSV reports built from the stored audit events.

 ## Getting Started